mattbis/lib-structure.everything-template/README.md

 1. local machines you should not have `/build` **!**.
 Instead use `var/build` ie.. its variable.. or `tmp/build`
 2. The more important keywords are a graph on its `low-levelness` ( IE not within a `lib` structure ).
-3. Some repositories might just be static assets, it is more clear if they are still within `static`
+3. Some repositories might just be static assets, it is more clear if they are still within `static` however most projects resort to either `dist` or `lib` for this purpose.

 ### notes
 0. it can have a top level dirs if its smaller in magnitude... usually I would prefer to keep it tidy as possible.